Last revised: March 23, 2022

 SECTION 1.1.
 Name.
 The name of this organization is Graduate Career Consortium, Inc. (“GCC” or “Corporation”).

 SECTION 1.2.
 “Not-for-Profit” Corporation.
 GCC is a not-for-profit corporation incorporated under the laws of the State of Florida.
 GCC is organized and will be operated exclusively for charitable, literary, and education purposes within the meaning of Section 501(c)(3) of the Internal Revenue Code of 1986, as amended or the corresponding provision or provisions of any subsequent United States revenue law.

 SECTION 1.3.
 Principal Office.
-The principal office of GCC shall be located in Coral Gables, Florida, or in such other location within the State of Florida as may be determined by the Board of Directors.
+The principal office of GCC shall be located in Coral Gables, Florida, or in such other location within the State of Florida as may be determined by the Executive Committee.

 SECTION1.4.
 Other Offices.
-The GCC may also have offices at such other places, either within or without the State of Florida, as the Board of Directors of the GCC (the “Board of Directors”) may from time to time determine or as the business of the GCC may require.
+The GCC may also have offices at such other places, either within or without the State of Florida, as the Executive Committee of the GCC (the “Executive Committee”) may from time to time determine or as the business of the GCC may require.

 GCC’s primary purposes are to (a) support professional development and growth of individual members who are providing career and professional development for graduate students and postdoctoral scholars; and (b) provide international leadership for the profession, serving as a voice and advocate for graduate-level and postdoctoral career and professional development.